Faustina’s weary eyes surveyed the open-air convention hall that will become her home for the next few days.

-Everything changed for Faustina in November 2017, when her father heard that a neighbor took his child to a recent Operation Smile mission in Koforidua.
+Everything changed for Faustina in November 2017, when her father heard that a neighbor took his child to a recent Operation Smile program in Koforidua.
 While the neighbor’s son was too young to receive surgery then, his father gave Mohammed Operation Smile Ghana’s phone number.

 With patient coordinator Clement Ofosuhemeng arranging transportation for Mohammed and Faustina’s trip to Koforidua, a beacon of hope for her future finally appeared.

 “If I get the surgery, I can go back to school and study hairdressing and become a hairdresser,” she said.
 “I have been praying to get this surgery.”

 But first, Operation Smile Ghana medical volunteers had to determine if Faustina was healthy enough to receive surgery.
 She received a medical evaluation as well as individual consultations from a variety of specialists offering comprehensive cleft care, including surgeons, dentists, child life specialists and speech language pathologists.